 According to the University of West Georgia, characteristics of hallucinogen addiction include:

 - Intense drug cravings

 - Compulsive drug-seeking and drug-using behavior

 - Radical shifts in priorities

 - Loss of interest in other life areas

 - Relationship problems caused by compulsive drug use

 - Money problems

 While users may not experience the types of harsh withdrawal effects that other drug types cause, they nonetheless experience the consequences of hallucinogen addiction within their day-to-day lives.

-If you or someone you know struggles with hallucinogen addiction and are considering getting treatment help, please don’t hesitate to call our toll-free helpline at 800-609-2774 to speak with one of our addictions specialists.
+If you or someone you know struggles with hallucinogen addiction and are considering getting treatment help, please don’t hesitate to call our toll-free helpline at 800-609-2774 (Who Answers?) to speak with one of our addictions specialists.